huynle/ogpt.nvim/README.md

 ![preview image](https://github.com/jackmort/ChatGPT.nvim/blob/media/preview-3.png?raw=true)

-#### `OGPTEditWithInstructions`
+#### `OGPTEditCodeWithInstructions`
-`OGPTEditWithInstructions` command which opens interactive window to edit selected text or whole window using the `codellama:13b` model (GPT 3.5 fine-tuned for coding).
+`OGPTEditCodeWithInstructions` command which opens interactive window to edit selected text or whole window using the `codellama:13b` model (GPT 3.5 fine-tuned for coding).

 You can map it using the Lua API, e.g. using `which-key.nvim`:
 ```lua